usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 Biometrics SHALL be used with another authentication factor (something you have).

+An authenticated protected channel between sensor (or endpoint containing a sensor that resists sensor replacement) and verifier SHALL be established and the sensor or endpoint authenticated **prior** to capturing the biometric sample from the claimant.

 Empirical testing of the biometric system to be deployed SHALL demonstrate an equal error rate of **1 in 1000** or better with respect to matching performance.
 The biometric system SHALL operate with a false match rate of **1 in 1000** or better.

-When the biometric sensor and subsequent processing (signal processing, comparison, data storage, and decision) are not part of an integral unit that resists replacement of the sensor, the sensor (or endpoint with which it is an integral unit that resists sensor replacement) SHALL provide a signed attestation as described in Section [5.2.4](#attestation) to demonstrate that it is a certified or qualified sensor meeting these requirements.

 The biometric system SHOULD implement presentation attack protection (PAD).
 Testing of the biometric system to be deployed SHOULD demonstrate at least 90% resistance to presentation attacks for each relevant attack type (aka species), where resistance is defined as the number of thwarted presentation attacks divided by the number of trial presentation attacks.